Net 15 Payment Terms

 | Best for | Recurring SaaS, services, SMB clients | Enterprise, government, standard B2B |

-When some customers are on Net 15 and others on Net 30, your invoicing schedule, follow-up cadence, and collections process all need to adapt per contract.
-Tracking this manually across dozens of customers creates operational drag.
+When some customers are on Net 15 and others on Net 30 or Net 60, your follow-up cadence, escalation timing, and reporting all need to adapt per contract.
+A Net 15 invoice that's 5 days overdue needs action sooner than a Net 30 invoice that's 5 days overdue.

 Net 15 FAQ